hadrienj/hadrienj.github.io/_posts/2020-11-05-Essential-Math-Integrals.md

     0.13494191242180517

-It shows that there are around 86.5% of the examples corresponding to the class 0 and 13.5% in to class 1.
+It shows that there are around 86.5% of the examples corresponding to class 0 and 13.5% to class 1.

 #### Simple Model

 To illustrate this point about accuracy and imbalanced datasets, let's creates a model as a baseline and look at its performance.
-It will help you to see the advantages to use other metrics than the accuracy.
+It will help you to see the advantages to use other metrics than accuracy.

 A very simple model using the fact that the dataset is imbalanced would always estimate the class with the largest number of observations.
 In